DIBS ON STUFF

 Phenomenal scalability, itty-bitty maintenance

 AWS lambda functions, my best friend, my worst enemy, my old drinking buddy, the bad break-up - you name it.
 I've been stuffing around with lambda functions for a long time now.
 It's a vicious love-hate cycle of discovery.
 Sometimes it's a nice discovery like, RAM over 1,769MB gives you an entire vCPU to yourself, sometimes it's a bad discovery like cold starts, or automatic retries, or weirdly scoped variables that don't get reinitialised between invocations, or ...
 GAH - ok I'll stop.
 Anyway - there are trade-offs.
 I ended up decommissioning the EC2 webserver altogether.
-Like actually shutting it down (it was a glorious event).
+Like actually shutting it down (it was great).
 And replacing it with: an API Gateway -> acting as a Lambda proxy -> through to a DynamoDB backend.
-This was possible because Lambda supports Docker image deploys - and so even though I didn't really want to roll forward with PHP, I was able to do a bit of Docker magic and just run the same webserver PHP code on the Lambda runtime! (er, don't tell anyone?)
-Let's skip over the horrendous complexity of API Gateways - they're not that hard once you've been working with them for years, but once they're set up, they seem to be very hands-off.
+This was possible because Lambda supports Docker image deploys - and so even though I didn't really want to roll forward with PHP, I was able to do a bit of Docker magic and run the same webserver PHP code on the Lambda runtime! (er, don't tell anyone?)
+Let's skip over the horrendous complexity of AWS API Gateways - they're not that hard once you've been working with them for years, but once they're set up, they seem to be very hands-off.
 Let's skip to DynamoDB...
 I wanted something to replace S3.
 At the time, S3 was eventually consistent and sort of slow.
 Slack bots have some weird limitations, but one of them straight off the bat is that your webserver needs to respond in under 3 seconds.
 Otherwise the Slack user is presented with a timeout error.
 S3 is fast-ish, but the way I was using it, not so much.
 I also had a sneaking suspicion people were occasionally getting bitten by my lack of locking for the whole thing.
 So I replaced S3 with DynamoDB, which was strongly consistent, had locking and response times in the milliseconds.
 And I haven't looked back.
 The service absolutely flies now.
 Total transaction times are something like 0.08 of a second.
 Yum.

 Automatic timed-releases for dibs *off* stuff

 The other thing that was nagging at me was the automatic Dibs-off functionality.
-In the scenario up above André could have called dibs on the staging server, and he would have been placed in queue after Jane, which is great he doesn't mind waiting for Jane (in the rain) but Jane still needs to manually call dibs-off before he'll get the staging server.
+In the scenario up above André could have called dibs on the staging server, and he would have been placed in queue after Jane, which is great he doesn't mind waiting for Jane but she still needs to manually call dibs-off before he'll get the staging server.
 Instead Jane could have used the automatic timed-release functionality to state that she only wanted to hold onto the staging server for (say) 2 hours, at which point it would automatically go to André.
 And likewise, André could have run /dibs on staging for 6 hours to indicate that he only wanted to hold onto the staging server long enough to annoy Stephen.
 How does one set up these sorts of once-off future events from the backend?
 Well, you either setup a timed scheduled job (eg cron) which looks through every single queue, for every single customer, every single minute, (sigh).
 Or you use a different sort of job scheduler - and so I'd been using the lovely Unix/Linux utility named "at".
 For a good long stretch my little webserver was queuing up these little "at" alarms and firing them off when needed, releasing the conches automatically.
 It was effective, but not resilient - any sort of server downtime or bad networking moment would result in jobs getting missed.
 It felt fragile.
 One day I noticed that AWS had quietly rolled out EventBridge Schedulers that support the same syntax as "at".
 Ah!
 What has two thumbs and loves serendipity?
 I ported the functionality over.
 Highly available, highly scalable job runners that were extremely reliable.
 Giddy-up.

 phenomenal cosmic power!